Pottery Wheel and Ceramics Classes + Open Studio

 Anya Marfin is a local artist and designer who graduated from Parsons School of Design with BFA in product design.
 Anya deeply enjoys working with children to explore creativity at a young age and providing a loving, artistic space where art can be used as a language for expression.
 As a ceramics instructor, Anya brings not only her expertise in ceramics, but also her unwavering enthusiasm and nurturing approach.
 Under her guidance, children embark on an exciting journey of self-discovery, learn valuable artistic techniques, and develop a lifelong love for ceramics.

-Ava McNamee, teacher and studio manager, has been working in clay for over 20 years and has taught at the JCC for more than six years.
+Ava McNamee, has been working in clay for over 20 years and has taught at the JCC for more than six years.
 She brings a whimsical and gentle approach to clay and her classes, empowering her students to believe in themselves from day one.
 She studied sculpture at The Art Students League and became interested in ceramics while living in Arizona and New Mexico, where she studied at the Sedona Art Center and Coyote Clay & Color.
 Ava’s work is mostly handbuilt, with extruded forms that she transforms into whimsical lamps.

 Amy Schnitzer rediscovered pottery in 2010 upon making a career change and taking a six-month work hiatus.
 The studio community embraced her and clay became a new and exciting medium to work with.
 Amy prefers to fire her work using gas reduction, salt, and wood, due to the rich colors and textures and unexpected results.
 She works with multiple clays at any given time because they produce vastly different results.
 She focuses on form, which is key to her functional pottery, since handles need to be comfortable, lids need to fit, and bowls and plates need to stack.
 Her favorite works include sets and items that have multiple parts and pieces.